 The Earle V. Weller Romantic Literature Collection

-Earle V. Weller was son of one of the founders of Occidental, and an avid collector of works by and about the English Romantic poets, with a special focus on John Keats.
-There are over 2,000 volumes and an assortment of pictures, pamphlets and periodicals.
+Earle V. Weller was son of Samuel Weller, first president of Occidental, and an avid collector of works by and about the English Romantic poets, with a special focus on John Keats, Lord Byron and Percy Shelley.
+The collection includes books, pictures, pamphlets and periodicals.

 Jacob & Josephine Ver Brugge Zeitlin Collection on Bookselling, Publishing, Book Collecting and Printing